Chris55/ns3-program-viewer/docs/readme.md

 ### STEP 3
 Load both programs in your hex viewer, and run the compare feature. bingo you have your 1st setting :)

+Document the bit changes in a text file.
+Please create a simple text file like [this](./ns2/program/NS2_FX_Multi.txt).

-Here it will be a single bit change in a byte somewhere.
-Document it in a text file with all you other findings, using this format:
+Here it will be a single bit change in a byte somewhere, document it like this:
 ```
 REVERB
 Offset in file 0x3d (b7)